Gynaephora groenlandica: Description

 The cocoons of this species are double-layered, with a distinct pocket of air between the two layers, as opposed to the single-layered cocoons of G. rossii.

 Distribution

-The nominate subspecies of Arctic woolly bear moth is native to the High Arctic of Greenland and the Canadian Arctic Archipelago including Ellesmere Island, or above approximately 70°N latitude.
+The nominate subspecies of Arctic woolly bear moth is native to the High Arctic of Greenland and the Canadian Arctic Archipelago including Ellesmere Island, or above approximately 70° north latitude.
 It is one of the most northern members of the Lepidopteran order in the Northern hemisphere.
 It occurs as far north as Ward Hunt Island in Canada and northernmost Greenland.
-A new subspecies G. groenlandica beringiana was described in 2013 south of the Arctic Circle in the alpine environment of the Ruby Range in southwest Yukon, 900km south of the previously known range.
+A new subspecies G. groenlandica beringiana was described in 2013 south of the Arctic Circle in the alpine environment of the Ruby Range in southwest Yukon, 900 km south of the previously known range.
 A further subspecies G. groenlandica kusnezovi has as of 2015 only been found on Wrangel Island, Russia.

 Habitat

 G. groenlandica is well-adapted to living in conditions of extreme cold in the High Arctic.

 At two distinct field sites on Ellesmere Island, it was discovered that G. groenlandica, when in a diapausal state, tend to exist in specific microhabitats rather than in a random geographic distribution.
 Hibernacula are frequently found secured to the base of rocks, as opposed to being attached to vegetation.
 At one investigation site, hibernacula were observed primarily on the leeward (on the side sheltered from the wind) side of rocks, suggesting that wind direction plays a role in the selection of hibernation sites.

 In captivity, G. groenlandica have also been observed anchoring themselves to leaf litter of Salix arctica during the diapausal period.